aring87/Sentinel-Detection-As-Code/Sentinel_Detection_As_Code/Docs/gap_closure_summary.md

 | Command and Control    | 3                |
 | Exfiltration           | 1                |

-These rules strengthen your environment’s detection maturity by:
+These rules strengthen the environment’s detection maturity by:
 - Covering gaps in earlier phases like Recon and Initial Access
 - Increasing visibility into Execution and C2 channels
 - Improving alignment with MITRE ATT&CK for threat modeling